 A geotextile runway is also fairly simple to install.
 Blade the runway area, or remove all weeds with a post-emergent weed killer such as Roundup®, and fill in low points.
 Compact the area making sure to establish a crown and allow for drainage on the sides.
 Rake out bumps and rocks.
 Apply a pre-emergent weed killer such as Preen.
 Unroll the geotextile onto the prepared runway area.
 Secure the geotextile by driving in 6" sod staples to just slightly below grade level.
-Use staples every 3-5 feet.
-Overlap geotextile edges 6" or so and glue it with something like Black Jack® brand Emulsion Roof Coating.
-Another option is 3M™ #78 Spray Geotextile Adhesive or Loctite® Spray Adhesive Professional Performance.
+Use staples every 18 inches.
+Overlap geotextile edges 6" or so and glue it with something like Black Jack® brand Emulsion Roof Coating, 3M™ #78 Spray Geotextile Adhesive or Loctite® Spray Adhesive Professional Performance.
 You can also tape it with Tite Seal® Roof Deck Seam Tape.
 The tape is white, creating a white strip down the middle that many clubs prefer.

 Featured in "Model Aviation"

 US Fabrics US 230 Aeromodeling geotextile was featured in the March 2013 edition of "Model Aviation."
 Check the Related Information link at the bottom of this page to read the article by Tony Stillman, Flying Site Coordinator entitled "Affordable runways and a new club."

 The US Navy installed US 230 geotextile runways for their UAV's at Dahlgren Airforce Base and were pleased with the results.

 Excellent FAQ from KRAM on their US 230 Runway.

 Also, please visit the following RC Club websites to see photos of runways constructed with our products: